goreleaser/goreleaser/www/docs/customization/docker_manifest.md

 Please make sure `docker manifest` works before opening issues.

+Notice that if you have something in the `docker_manifests` section in your config file, GoReleaser will add the manifest's to the release notes instead of the Docker images names.

 !!! warning
     Please note that this is a beta feature, and it may change or be removed at any time.